adobe-commerce/partner-day-accs/README.md

   * Catalog Service
   * Live Search
   * Product Recommendations
-* Admin UI SDK: Follow these steps to [install](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/installation/) the Admin UI SDK on Adobe Commerce 2.4.7.
+* **Admin UI SDK**: Follow these steps to [install](https://developer.adobe.com/commerce/extensibility/admin-ui-sdk/installation/) the Admin UI SDK on Adobe Commerce 2.4.7.
 It is installed automatically on version 2.4.8 and later.
+Ensure that you have the latest version installed and enable the AdobeAdminIms module.
 * Install `magento/module-out-of-process-payment-methods` module.
 Find instruction [here](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/payment-install/#installation).

 ## Lab Setup